-Provided that notwithstanding any contract to the contrary, the owner of the mine shall, as between himself and any other person interested in the coal or other minerals of the mine, be liable to carry the provisions of this section into effect and to pay any costs, charges and expenses incurred by any other person interested in the coal or other minerals of the mine in carrying this section into effect.
+Provided further, however, notwithstanding any contract to the contrary, the owner of the mine shall, as between himself and any other person interested in the minerals of the mine, be liable to carry out the provisions of this section into effect and to pay any costs, charges and expenses incurred by any other person interested in the minerals of the mine in carrying this section into effect.

-- (3) No person shall be precluded by any agreement or otherwise from doing or be liable to any injunction, damages, penalty or forfeiture in respect of such acts as may be necessary in order to comply with the provisions of this section. - (4) Any shaft or outlet which is not protected as required by this section shall be deemed to be a nuisance. - (5) Where any slope, drift, tunnel or air hole has been abandoned it shall be filled up with debris or other material at its mouth, or as otherwise prescribed by the District Inspector. - (6) Nothing in this section shall exempt any person from any liability under any other Act or at common law. - (7) Any person who without authority so to do removes any protection provided to safeguard any slope, shaft, drift or any opening to a mine, shall be guilty of an offence and liable on summary conviction to imprisonment for a term of not more than six months.
+(3) No person shall be precluded by any agreement or otherwise from doing or be liable to any injunction, damages, penalty or forfeiture in respect of such acts as may be necessary in order to comply with the provisions of this section.

+(4) Any shaft or outlet which is not protected as required by this section shall be deemed to be a nuisance.

+(5) Where any slope, drift, tunnel or air hole has been abandoned it shall be filled up with debris or other material at its mouth or surrounded by a fence of strong material or in some manner to effectively prevent any person entering the same.

+(6) Nothing in this section shall exempt any person from any liability under any other Act or at common law.

+(7) Any person removing any fence or protection provided to safeguard any slope, shaft, drift or any opening to a mine who being without authority so to do, shall be guilty of an offence against this Act and be liable on summary conviction therefor to imprisonment for a term of not more than six months.